 They will treat their guests better than a family member.
 After inviting us in, they sat us at the table and gave us food and water.

 And they gave us the best smoked meat to take home.
 Seriously, I love these people and hope they will never change!

-These days, people in the Romanian villages are making the final Christmas preparations.
-They prepare the smoked meat and sausages.
-The weavers disassemble their looms to make space.
-On 23 and 24 they cook traditional food.
+These days, people in the Romanian villages prepare the smoked meat and sausages.
+The weavers disassemble their looms to make space and cook traditional food.

 Looking to escape from everyday life, relax and enjoy rural lifestyle?

 The area is also known as the “land of painted monasteries”, eight of which are part of UNESCO Wold Heritage.

 There are quite a few of them, so if you are driving by car, take your time to see them all, or pick a guided tour.